zhickson/vscode-lax-linter/README.md

-# Lighthouse Accessibility (LAX) Linter for VSCode
+# Lighthouse Accessibility (LAX) Linter for VS Code (WIP)

+> [!IMPORTANT]
+> This extension is in early development stages and not ready for regular/production usage.

-A VSCode extension that provides accessibility linting/hinting for HTML and PHP files using axe-core based on the [Google Lighthouse Accessibility scores](https://developer.chrome.com/docs/lighthouse/accessibility/scoring).
+A VS Code extension that provides accessibility linting/hinting for HTML and PHP files using axe-core based on the [Google Lighthouse Accessibility scores](https://developer.chrome.com/docs/lighthouse/accessibility/scoring).
 This extension helps you identify accessibility issues in your code while you type.

 A lot of other accessibility linters are available, but very few (if any) provide support for PHP files, or are specifically targeted to work with Google Lighthouse Accessibility checks.